Tender Mercies: Plot

-Upon returning home, Mac assures Rosa Lee he no longer has any feelings for Dixie.
+Upon returning home, Mac assures Rosa Lee that he no longer has any feelings for Dixie, telling her that Dixie is "poison."
 Later, Harry visits Mac to tell him, seemingly at Dixie's urging, that the country music business has changed and his new song is no good.
 Hurt and angry, Mac drives away and nearly crashes the truck.
-He buys a bottle of whiskey but, returning home to a worried Rosa Lee and Sonny, he tells them he poured it out.
+He buys a bottle of whiskey, but returning home to a worried Rosa Lee and Sonny, he tells them he poured it out.
 He says he tried to leave Rosa Lee, but found he could not.
 Mac and Sonny are later baptised together in Rosa Lee's church.

-Eventually, Sue Anne visits Mac—their first encounter since she was a baby.
+Eventually, Sue Anne visits Mac—their first encounter since she was a child.
 Mac asks whether she got any of his letters, and she says her mother kept them from her.
 She also reports that Dixie tried to keep her from visiting Mac, and that, despite her mother's objections, she is eloping with her boyfriend.
 Mac admits that he used to hit Dixie and that she divorced him after he tried to kill her in a drunken rage.
 Sue Anne asks whether Mac remembers a song about a dove he sang to her when she was a baby.
 He claims he does not, but after she leaves, he sings to himself the hymn "On the Wings of a Dove".

 I don't know why I wandered out to this part of Texas drunk, and you took me in and pitied me and helped me to straighten out, marry me.
 Why?
 Why did that happen?
 Is there a reason that happened?
 And Sonny's daddy died in the war, my daughter killed in an automobile accident.
 Why?
 See, I don't trust happiness.
 I never did; I never will.